thiru/fileworthy/docs/index.md

 * Parameters:
   * `PORT`
     * the port of the web server
+    * if no value is specified here it is taken from the config, `FILEWORTHYRC`
   * `DEBUG`
     * whether to start the web server in debug mode where:
       * errors are caught by the debugger